sintret/yii2-chat-adminlte/README.md

 }
 </pre>
-attribute additional for this widget: url : your controller/action to post message using ajax userModel : your user model class name userField : your avatar image source, ex:avatarImage
+attribute additional for this widget: url : your controller/action to post message using ajax <p>
+userModel : your user model class name <p>
+userField : your avatar image source, ex:avatarImage